vmware-archive/presos/ci/index.md

 - Manual verification
 - Push to Cloud Foundry production

+!SLIDE

 ## Avoiding downtime when you push

-- Lets say you want this `my-great-app.cloudfoundry.com` to be the main url for your app
+Lets say you want this `my-great-app.cloudfoundry.com` to be the main url for your app

-- Create 2 production apps: Example:
+### First, create 2 production apps:

-    my-great-app1.cloudfoundry.com
+    vmc push --url my-great-app1.cloudfoundry.com

-    my-great-app2.cloudfoundry.com
+    vmc push --url my-great-app2.cloudfoundry.com --nostart

-- Toggle which app is live
+### Only start one app and bind it to production url

+    vmc map my-great-app1 my-great-app.cloudfoundry.com

+!SLIDE

+## To deploy

-- App which is stopped receives the next push
+App which is stopped receives the next push and is made alive.

-- Once push is made, app is brought up but not mapped to main url
+    vmc update my-great-app2
+    vmc start my-great-app2

-- Once sanity tests are done, app gets mapped to main url
+Once sanity tests are done, toggle

-- Old app gets unmapped from main url
+    vmc map my-great-app2 my-great-app.cloudfoundry.com
+    vmc unmap my-great-app1 my-great-app.cloudfoundry.com

-- Old app gets stopped
+Old app gets stopped

+    vmc stop my-great-app1

+!SLIDE

+## No downtime

+### However

+- No breaking changes in schema if app uses a database
+- Sessions will get killed on push

+!SLIDE vcenterH2

+## Questions ?